How to treat wet rot

-What is wet rot?
-It is the term used for many types of common wood-eating fungus.
+Wet rot is the term used for many types of common wood-eating fungus.
 Wet rot grows on and attacks untreated timber with high moisture content.
 Before waterproofing garden timber, discover how to prevent and treat wet rot with biocidal protection as well as carry out wood rot repair.
 The differences between wet rot and dry rot are numerous– but most important is that wet rot requires more moisture and is less destructive.

 Wood is one of the oldest construction materials on the planet.
 The earliest-discovered wood growing plant dates from approximately 400 million years ago.
 There is evidence that humans have been building wooden structures since the tail end of the Stone Age.
 Despite this resilience, wet rot can make short work of unprotected wooden structures.

 Wet rot poses the biggest threat to unprotected timber.
 For sheds, wooden patio decking and trellis panels, its presence can be a death sentence.
 The best wood protection strategy is always preventative.
 Find out what causes wet rot and what we can do to treat it below.